The Question Event Planners Keep Asking

 Plan an Event Built for Sharing

-Shareability is not a feature added to an event after the fact.
-It is an outcome of how the entire experience is designed from the first creative brief.
+Shareability is an outcome of how the entire experience is designed from the first creative brief.
 LUME Studios designs every production at 393 Broadway in SoHo with shareability built into the environment from day one.
+Start with a look at our brand activation capabilities or book a walkthrough.

 Contact us: hello@lumestudios.com | (212) 203-3732